Go Ahead | Family is not about blood relations

 Li Jian Jian, a kindhearted girl, grows up with her loving father Li Haichaom, after her mother’s death.
 One day her father meets He Zi Qiu’s mother, of whom he grows immediately fond.
 After several encounters, she leaves town without further explanations.
 She only asks of Haichao to take care of He Zi Qiu during her absence.

 Following this, there is Ling Xiao living in the same building as Li Jian Jian.
-His mother is blaming him for his little sister’s death, while reproaching his father, Li Heping, for his irresponsibility towards his family due to his busy work schedule.
+His mother blames him for his little sister’s death while reproaching his father, Li Heping, for his irresponsibility towards his family due to his busy work schedule.
 Being caught in a cycle of guilt and endless fights, the mother decides to abandon the family.
 Therefore, Ling Xiao spends most of his time with Li Jianjian and He Zi Qiu, reconstructing a new family under the care of Li Haichao and Li Heping.
 After their High School diploma, the two brothers will study abroad, leaving Li Jianjian feeling betrayed by their decision.
 They return home after 9 years, trying to figure out which path to pursue.

 Each story reflects someone else’s endeavor in real life

-The viewers soon realize the variety of topics the drama is dealing with in the course of 46 episodes.
+The viewers soon realize the variety of topics the drama is dealing with over the course of 46 episodes.
 They follow the growth and the experiences of the three youngsters, going from traumatizing family conflicts and peer pressure to love and self-discovery.
-It might feel overwhelming because it throws you into an emotional rollercoaster ride right from the start.
+It might feel overwhelming because it throws the audience into an emotional rollercoaster ride right from the start.
 Nonetheless, the main subject always revolves around the importance of family and that every hardship in life can be overcome.
 From the point of view of a family undergoing internal and external changes, it reminds one of the British miniseries Years and Years, but it differs in tone.